bel-commons/bel-commons/README.rst

 ------------------
 Updating
 ~~~~~~~~
-- log on to lisa.scai.fraunhofer.de
+- log on to ``lisa.scai.fraunhofer.de``
-- update repositories in /var/www/pybel/src/.
+- update repositories in ``/var/www/pybel/src/``.
 PyBEL, PyBEL Tools, and PyBEL Web are all installed as editable
-  in the virtual environment, venv, stored in /var/www/pybel/.virtualenvs
+  in the virtual environment, ``venv``, stored in ``/var/www/pybel/.virtualenvs``
-- restart services
+- restart services with the commands:
-    - sudo systemctl restart uwsgi.service
+    - ``sudo systemctl restart uwsgi.service``
-    - sudo systemctl restart celery.service
+    - ``sudo systemctl restart celery.service``

 Access
 ~~~~~~
-This service is accessible at pybel-internal.scai.fraunhofer.de:80
+This service is accessible at http://pybel-internal.scai.fraunhofer.de:80

 Input
 ~~~~~